 If you’re thinking about putting your child in a kids gymnastics class but can’t decide if it’s worth it, read on!
 I’ll go over some gymnastics benefits, gymnastics vs. tumbling, what to expect in a kids gymnastics class, and other advantages of gymnastics.

 Of course, there are many pros and cons of gymnastics.
 Here I’ll go over some of the pros, but watch for my future article which will go over the downsides of kid’s gymnastics.
+Also check out all of the different gymnastics programs some gyms offer to find out what type is best for your child!

 What is Gymnastics?